thosgood/this-weeks-finds/markdown/251-300/week288.md

 superficially different but secretly isomorphic problems!

 Let me explain.
-I hope this is a chance to help mathematicians review their physics and ask questions about it over on the *n*-Category Café.
+I hope this is a chance to help mathematicians review their physics and ask questions about it over on the $n$-Category Café.

 Let the height of a rock hanging on a spring be q(t) at time t, where q(t) is negative when the end of the spring is down below its